 - Choice of using up to 100 percent renewable energy

-Illinois not only leads the nation in CEA, but it has also leveraged the program as a powerful vehicle for purchasing renewable energy.
-In fact, in no other state where CEA legislation exists have so many communities selected renewable power.
-Renewable energy purchases on this scale offset millions of tons of carbon emissions which would otherwise have been generated from carbon-based sources (e.g. coal or oil-fired power plants), and spurs increased investment and innovation in the sector.
+Illinois not only leads the nation in Community Energy Aggregation but has also worked extensively with Good Energy to purchase renewable power.
+Among states in which CEA legislation has passed, Illinois has the greatest number of communities using renewables.
+Renewable-energy purchases on this scale offset millions of tons of carbon emissions from coal- and oil-fired power plants.
+Renewable-energy purchasing also spurs increased investment and innovation in the energy sector.

-Government agencies, utilities and others offer a variety of tax credits, rebates and other incentives to support energy efficiency, encourage the use of renewable energy sources, and support efforts to conserve energy and reduce pollution.
-Nationally available programs as well as Illinois-specific programs are listed below.
-Use the links below to learn more and to find savings that may be available to you or your business.
+In Illinois, government agencies, utilities and others offer a variety of tax credits, rebates and other incentives to support energy efficiency, encourage the use of renewable sources and support efforts to conserve energy and reduce pollution.
+Here are some national and Illinois-specific programs that may be available to households or businesses.